You will need to return to your doctor's office periodically for checkups and to have your pump refilled.

 Review your goals regularly with your doctor.
 Are you making progress toward achieving them?
 Is drug delivery therapy helping you reach your goals?
 What adjustments need to be made?

-If your doctor prescribed it at time of implant, you received a myPTM Personal Therapy Manager that works with your SynchroMed™ II drug pump to help control unpredictable pain.
+If your doctor prescribed it at time of implant, you received a myPTM™ Personal Therapy Manager that works with your SynchroMed™ II pump to help alleviate unpredictable pain.

-The myPTM allows you to self-administer bolus doses of morphine from your pump when needed and within limits set by your doctor.
+myPTM allows you to self-administer bolus doses of morphine from your pump when needed and within limits set by your doctor.
 The amount of boluses the myPTM can deliver is determined by your physician.
-Work with your physician to review your therapy at each refill appointment.
+With the myPTM, you can easily track your expected refill date, review boluses remaining and see how much time remains before your next bolus is available. myPTM generates reports that you and your physician can review together at each refill appointment.

 Understand what your pump alarm sounds like and what activities to avoid or limit during therapy.